Steve Sinko

 Stephen Patrick Sinko (September 14, 1909 – March 1, 1999) was an American football player and coach.
 He played professionally as a guard and tackle in the National Football League (NFL) for the Boston Redskins from 1934 to 1936 and the Los Angeles Bulldogs from 1937 to 1938.
 Sinko served as the head football coach at Boston University from 1957 to 1963, compiling a record of 23–36–3.

 Background

 Sinko was born and raised in Chisholm, Minnesota, where he graduated from the local high school.
 He attended Duquesne University, where he played college football for the Duquesne Dukes.

 Professional career

-Following college, Sinko played professionally for the Boston Redskins for three season, from 1934 to 1936, before moving to the Los Angeles Bulldogs for two seasons, 1937 to 1938.
+Following college, Sinko played professionally for the Boston Redskins for three seasons, from 1934 to 1936, before moving to the Los Angeles Bulldogs for two seasons, 1937 to 1938.
 In 1939, he took an assistant coaching position under Aldo Donelli at Duquesne University.
 In 1941, the two served as head coach and line coach of the NFL's Pittsburgh Steelers.